mcombeau/ft_transcendance/notes.md

 - Nice to have

+  - warn when an invite to play is refused (right now we just wait for the game to start)
   - search bar to find other users more easily
   - all tokens are taken directly from socket
   - publish website (see clevercloud)